 Non-NMU affiliated programs: Students may apply for non-NMU study-abroad programs after consulting with their major department and with approval from the International Affairs Office.
 These include programs sponsored by other colleges, universities or third-party private sponsors.

 Some restrictions on credit transfer apply.
 Students must carefully review program specifics with their academic adviser and the International Affairs Office.
 Special conditions for applying financial aid must be arranged through the International Affairs and Financial Aid Office.

 Directed studies: Students who choose to undertake independent travel, work, internships or research abroad may receive academic credit for such experience by arranging a directed study with an NMU professor prior to departure.

-International student teaching: The International Affairs Office assists the School of Education in coordinating student teaching placements abroad.
+International student teaching: The International Affairs Office assists the School of Education, Leadership and Public Service in coordinating student teaching placements abroad.
 Qualified applicants may apply to established programs.
-Individual arrangements in other countries are also possible, with prior approval of the Director of Field Experiences for the School of Education.
+Individual arrangements in other countries are also possible, with prior approval of the Director of Field Experiences for the School of Education, Leadership and Public Service.